What is Plan B and why is there speculation Plan B will be implemented?

-Boris Johnson is expected to bring in Covid “Plan B” rules for England, but what does Plan B mean?
+Boris Johnson is has brought in Covid “Plan B” rules for England, but what does Plan B mean?

-It has been speculated that Plan B Covid restrictions may soon be implemented in England by the Westminster government to tackle the Omicron variant.
+Plan B Covid restrictions have been implemented in England by the Westminster government to tackle the Omicron variant.

-With cases on the rise and concerns about how the national health service will manage, reports are suggesting that change may be announced today.
+With cases on the rise and concerns about how the national health service will manage, the restrictions were announced on Wednesday, December 9, 2021.

 But what is Plan B and what does this mean for people in Northern Ireland?